 Online shopping is changing fashion

 In the era of online shopping, fashion retailers are under more pressure to provide better pricing and availability.
 Many high street stores are adapting by launching their own online shopping platforms and offering click-and-collect services.
-This has led the rise of ‘omnichannel fulfillment’ where their products need to be available across channels – in store, at the fulfillment center or available for online orders.
+This has led the rise of ‘omnichannel fulfilment’ where their products need to be available across channels – in store, at the fulfilment centre or available for online orders.
 This changing industry landscape makes it essential for fashion retailers to improve their efficiency and stock availability.